GeoscienceAustralia/ga_sar_workflow/insar/docs/AddNewSensors.md

 The following guide explains the process to constructing the code required to incorporate a new sensor into the processing framework.

 As of mid-2022, `ga_sar_workflow` supports several sensors in addition to `Sentinel-1`.
 Geoscience Australia's software is designed to handle data from multiple sensors, as long as they are supported by the `GAMMA` software package.
-A list of supported sensors is included in [this PDF from GAMMA](https://gamma-rs.ch/uploads/media/GAMMA_Software_information.pdf). `PyGamma` only supports a small subset of these, the PDF list is intended as an example of sensors which _could_ be supported.
+A list of supported sensors is included in [this PDF from GAMMA](https://gamma-rs.ch/uploads/media/GAMMA_Software_information.pdf). `ga_sar_workflow` only supports a small subset of these, the PDF list is intended as an example of sensors which _could_ be supported.

 Please see the `insar/sensors` directory for a list of currently supported sensors.
 If a sensor is not supported by `ga_sar_workflow`, user contributions are welcomed.